TECHNICAL I ELECTRONIC COMPONENTS

 NB - A variable voltage supply is a supply that allows us to adjust the voltage, enabling us to observe the diode's behavior at specific voltage values.

-The left side of the vertical axis of a graph shows a diode connected in the reverse direction.
+The left side of the vertical axis of the graph shows a diode connected in the reverse direction.
 The right side shows a diode connected in the forward direction.

 For example, our explanations in this article are based on the complete diode model.
 There are three diode models: the ideal model, the practical diode model and the complete diode model.